 APHLIS provides evidence-based data on postharvest loss at a large scale that would be prohibitively expensive to obtain by direct observation.
 It does this by combining loss data from academic research with contextual observations from local experts.
 In doing so APHLIS provides researchers, practitioners and policy makers a valuable overview of the current cost of postharvest loss across sub-Saharan African and within countries, allowing them to focus on crops and areas where interventions will have the most impact.
 Historically, APHLIS has focused on eight cereal crops – maize, sorghum, millet, wheat, barley, rice, teff and fonio – in the countries of sub-Saharan Africa.
 Plans are underway to expand the range of crops over the next few years under the APHLIS+ project.

-APHLIS estimates postharvest losses using two types of information - postharvest loss profiles derived from peer-reviewed literature, and seasonal factors provided by local experts.
+APHLIS estimates postharvest losses using two types of information - postharvest loss profiles derived from peer-reviewed literature, and contextual factors provided by local experts.

 Postharvest loss profiles (PHL profiles) quantify the expected loss – as a percentage – at each point along the postharvest chain: from harvesting to storage and market.
 This loss data is gleaned from scientific literature and broken down by crop, type of farm and climate type (based on the Köppen-Geiger climate classification).
 These profiles provide percentage loss figures for the various crops throughout the value chain under varying conditions and are updated as new research becomes available.

 Contextual factors relate to local conditions and practices that may affect losses on a seasonal or annual basis, such as weather, pest incidence, grain drying conditions and the length of on-farm storage.
 APHLIS network members collect this data from official sources (e.g. ministries of agriculture and statistics offices) or by interviewing farmers or extension workers.
 This data enables APHLIS to apply the relevant loss figures from the PHL profiles depending on seasonal circumstances, and convert percentage losses into absolute losses (in tonnes) using the production figures.

-Based on the postharvest loss profiles and seasonal factors, APHLIS estimates postharvest losses at the provincial, national and regional levels.
+Based on the postharvest loss profiles and contextual factors, APHLIS estimates postharvest losses at the provincial, national and regional levels.

 The APHLIS website provides open access to all loss estimates created by APHLIS, as well as their underlying references and methodologies